Field Service Trends that Will Shape This Decade

 The efforts to prevent the loss of knowledge with an aging workforce, high employee turnover, and operational complexity would increase in the field service industry.
 According to the Field Service News report, “48% of field service companies the threat of an ageing workforce was indeed a genuine threat to their service operations.”

 However, it may be one of the reasons for knowledge management.
 Another critical reason for increased knowledge management efforts in the industry is improved first-time fix rate.
 By making critical information such as service manuals associated with work orders accessible for technicians in the field, companies have a better opportunity to ensure quick and accurate resolution of the problem.

-What seems “nice to have” may become “must-have” in the blink of an eye considering the rapid changes in the technology and the acceptance of technology solutions among consumers.
+What seems “nice to have” may become a “must-have” in the blink of an eye considering the rapid changes in technology and the acceptance of technology solutions among consumers.
 And these disruptions, most times, lead to businesses going out of business because they fail to adapt and adopt.

 Now is the time to start thinking about what may happen 4 or 6 or 10 years down the line in your industry and plan in advance- to be ahead in the game, serve your customers better and build a business that is a disruptor.

 Book a Personalized Demo